View your 'My Cape Town' collection through newly added navigational item.

 The Chavonnes Battery Museum showcases the Archaeological Ruins of a Dutch East India Company Fort, buried for 140 years, and is also host to a robust schedule of international photographic exhibitions, rich in content, and relevant in terms of contemporary thinking and topics.

-- The venue is wheelchair accessible and offers free WIFI
+- The venue is wheelchair- and pram-friendly

 - Official guides of the V&A Waterfront Historical Walking Tour